VaiosChr/Pomodoro-Timer/README.md

 # Pomodoro-Timer
-An Arduino based timer implementing the pomodoro technique.
+An Arduino based timer implementing the pomodoro technique with a 4-digit, 7-segment display.